 Hurricane Risk for New Orleans (more info) This trancribed article from American Radio Works discusses the hurricane risk in New Orleans.
 The 2002 article talks about how deep flood waters would be in a Category Five hurricane and the likelihood that such a storm would hit.
 Users may also listen to the article using Real Player audio program.

-Hurricanes: health and safety (more info) The Centers of Disease Control and Prevention created this website to inform citizens about the health and safety issues related to Hurricane Katrina.
+Hurricanes: health and safety (more info) The Centers of Disease Control and Prevention created this website to inform citizens about the health and safety issues related to hurricanes and other tropical storms.
 The website includes an information spotlight discussing especially important health related information such as mold prevention.
 Also included are hurricane recovery links and information for specific interest groups such as schools, pet sitters, volunteers and evacuees.
 Users may also follow links to other general information regarding hurricane preparedness, flood recovery and weekly mortality and morbidity reports.

 RealClimate: Hurricanes and Global Warming - Is There a Connection? (more info) This essay by the climatologists over at the RealClimate Blog looks at what the current state of knowledge is regarding the links between Global Climate Change and hurricane intensity.
 The authors do a very good job distilling the complex field into understandable language and at the same time provide references and links to more in-depth information.